aws-samples/sample-q-index-cross-account-access/README.md

 3. The ISV can then query the customer’s index through cross-account Search Relevant Content API requests.

-This solution demonstrates cross-account data retrieval functionality for Amazon Q Index using AWS IAM Identity Center (IDC) authentication setup on Amazon Q Business.
+This solution demonstrates cross-account data retrieval functionality for Amazon Q index using AWS IAM Identity Center (IDC) authentication setup on Amazon Q Business.
 The application implements a step-by-step process for user authentication, token generation, obatain temporary credential and data retrieval through Search Content Retrieval API.

 ![Overall Architecture](assets/overall-architecture.png)

 ## Features

-- CDK deploys Cross-Account Data Retrieval Tester application in ISV environment which helps demonstrate the user authentication, token generation and credential retrieval to make Search Content Retrieval API call.
+- Deploy locally (or option to deploy with CDK) Cross-Account Data Retrieval Tester application in ISV environment which helps demonstrate the user authentication, token generation and credential retrieval to make Search Content Retrieval API call.
 - [optional] CDK helps deploy Amazon Q Business with assigned IAM IDC instance you prepared and ingests a sample data to test with.
 This step is not required with you have Amazon Q Business application already running with IAM IDC as access management.

 ## Prerequisites